 Software License Management

-Desktop Central's IT Asset Management software scans the network periodically to detect new software installed/uninstalled within your network.
+IT Asset Management software scans the network periodically to detect new software installed/uninstalled within your network.
 This is done via differential asset scanning and hence allows you to stay up-to-date at all times without utilizing excessive bandwidth within your network.

-Desktop Central helps simplify software license compliance management using the following built-in reports:
+Software audit tool helps simplify software license compliance management using the following built-in reports:

 - Software Licenses to be Renewed Report: This report provides the list of software whose licenses have to be renewed soon (you can specify the time period).
 You can also view the software licenses that have already expired by selecting appropriate options.